-This comprehensive approach allows advertisers and businesses to evaluate the efficiency of individual advertising campaign components such as targeting, placements, creatives and traffic as the campaign runs.
+This comprehensive approach allows advertisers and businesses to evaluate the efficiency of individual advertising campaigns components such as targeting, placements, creatives, and traffic as the campaign runs.
 This helps to evaluate the effectiveness of specific campaigns and analyze their ROI.
-‘Comprehensive Analysis’ allows advertisers to implement real time corrections to specific components in order to improve the efficiency of individual campaigns on an ongoing basis.
+‘Comprehensive Analysis’ allows advertisers to implement real-time corrections to specific components in order to improve the efficiency of individual campaigns on an ongoing basis.

 It’s essential for us to remember that display advertising is not the same as direct response advertising.
 The main difference when it comes to display advertising is that search ads serve the demand created by display ads and are lower down the funnel in comparison.

 ‘Comprehensive Analysis’ is a technical process that merits attentive traction.
 Every product or service running a display advertising campaign requires different timescales and hypotheses.
 Whereas some products and services will garner immediate response to various advertising components, others will require longer and varying methods of exposure to create maximum impact on their target audience.

 The method of ‘Comprehensive Analysis’ measures both post-click and view-through actions and analyses display advertising metrics such as reach and the frequency with which an advert engages with its desired target audience.

 Things to consider

 Some of the methods that we use in our Comprehensive Analysis are based on cookie matching and cross-device user identification.
 We use advanced tracking tools such as Campaign Manager and Gemius measure and analyze both click-throughs and view-through data from our client’s advertisements.